Are Multimodal Embeddings Truly Beneficial for Recommendation? A Deep Dive into Whole vs. Individual Modalities: Main Experiment Results

 \subsection{Individual Modalities (RQ2)}

 Having established the overall utility of multimodality, we now investigate the individual roles of the visual and textual modalities.
 We compare the results from the \textbf{Visual Knockout} and \textbf{Textual Knockout} experiments.
 The results reveal a striking asymmetry in how models depend on these two modalities.
 As demonstrated in \autoref{sec:rq1}, the two knockout strategies exhibit similar trends.
-Due to space constraints, we present only the results for the random noise–based knockout, with the full experimental results provided in the \autoref{sec:full_experiments}.
+Due to space constraints, we present only the results for the random noise–based knockout.